mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 For completeness, we should consider how the special function approach would handle this same case, where one of the arguments to `max` is 0.
-It fares slightly better on the implementation side, because it requires only one new function instead of two: there is only one "slot" to put the nonzero argument.
+It fares slightly better on the implementation side, because it requires only one new function instead of two; there is only one "slot" to put the nonzero argument.
 However, the end user experience is worse, because they have to learn another new function name.
 Moreover, the best name for that function is not immediately clear.
 Finally, if there are other types where this "max-with-zero" functionality makes sense, we will have to manually add a new overload for every such new type.